Jacob-Walton/language-lmc/README.md

 2. **Install the Extension**:
    - Open Visual Studio Code.
    - Navigate to the Extensions view by clicking on the Extensions icon in the Activity Bar or pressing `Ctrl+Shift+X`.
-   - Search for "LMC Assembly Language".
+   - Search for "LMC Assembly Language" or visit the [extension page](https://marketplace.visualstudio.com/items?itemName=Jacob-Walton.language-lmc).
    - Click **Install** on the extension developed by Jacob Walton.

 3. **Manual Installation**: